olivierfriard/boris_docs/index.rst

 .........................

 BORIS allow you to visualize the sound spectrogram during the media observation.
 Activate the *Visualize spectrogram* check box.
 BORIS will ask you to generate the spectrograms for all media files loaded in the first player.
 The FFmpeg framework is required for this feature.

+The spectrogram visualization will be synchonized to the media position during the observation.

 Simultaneous play